Difficulty level: Medium

 - Bend the asparagus until it snaps in two – it will magically break at the perfect spot.
-Repeat with remaining asparagus, and save the non-tip ends for vegetable stock.
+Save the non-tip end for vegetable stock.

 - If the spears are fat, you might want to peel the bottom inch of each one to help them cook a bit faster.

 - In a large, deep saucepan or Dutch oven, bring 1 inch of water to a boil.

-- Tie the asparagus stalks together with white string.
+- Tie the asparagus stalks together with string.